 - Spell check!

-- Email is a good way to submit your CV, being low cost and immediate.
-When sending it as an attachment use Microsoft Word where possible, and don’t neglect the power of a covering letter – your chance to say you meet the requirements of a specific vacancy.
+- Include a covering letter – this is your chance to say you meet the requirements of a specific vacancy.

 - Remember that there is no magic formula to a CV, but it is your sales document and must represent you well.
 At some point your CV will have a significant impact on your career prospects,so make sure you are prepared.